forthright/vile/README.md

 Vile is a general purpose code quality tool that you can run in your terminal, use with your code editor, and bake into your CI process (via [vile.io](https://vile.io)).

-It was created as a passion project to help foster an open and flexible cross-OS platform and inclusive community for any type of code analysis.
+It started out as a passion project to provide an open, extensible and inclusive platform for any type of software analysis.

-Whether you are just getting started or have been building products and software for decades, Vile can help you gain insights, be more productive, and build better software.
+Whether you are just getting started or have been building products and software for decades, Vile can help you gain insights, increase productivity, and build better software.

 ## Features